Patient Perspective

 • Nicotine within a few hours of bedtime.

-• Digital devices – Use blue light blockers for TV, smartphone, computers, or other light producing equipment and do not look at electronic devices within one hour of bedtime because it will signal the brain’s pineal gland to stop secreting melatonin, a hormone that induces sleep in response to darkness.
+• Digital devices – Use blue light blockers/glasses for TV, smartphone, computers, or other light producing equipment and do not use electronic devices within one hour of bedtime because it will signal the brain’s pineal gland to stop secreting melatonin, a hormone that induces sleep in response to darkness.

 Bed is for Sleeping or Intimate Activities Only